ericstolly/cipher/chapters/chapter-2-infection.md

 This chapter contains the breakdown of the infection code used by Cipher-Panel.

 ### Introduction
-The infection code is a somewhat obfuscated peice of code designed to modify server files with malicious code, the code is downloaded and ran via the entrry code in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-original-entry.md).
+The infection code is a somewhat obfuscated piece of code designed to modify server files with malicious code, the code is downloaded and ran via the entry code in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-original-entry.md).

 #### Original Code
 ```lua